Twin Stroller Guide

 Cons Of A Side-By-Side Stroller

-If you want a light weight, compact, affordable, double stroller, the Jeep Wrangler Twin Sport All-Weather Umbrella Stroller may be a good choice.
-This stroller weighs in at about 25 lbs., has dual reclining seats, and two detachable cargo bags.
-It’s probably not ideal for extra long trips, as it lacks storage space and other comforts.
-However, it will still get you out and about with ease for a price just under $100.00.
+If you want a light weight, compact, affordable, double stroller, the Delta LX model may be a good choice.
+This stroller weighs under 25 lbs., has dual reclining seats, and two storage bags on the back.
+One helpful feature is that it will fit through a standard 30" wide doorway.
+It's probably not ideal for extra long trips, as it lacks storage space and other comforts.
+However, it will still get you out and about with ease for under $100.00.

 If you plan on power walking or jogging with your twins you will definitely want to consider a double jogging stroller.
 These strollers are a bit more rugged than your traditional tandem or side-by-side.
 They are generally more expensive too.
 You will find that they have quite different features as well.